Bengreen/rusty-microservice/README.md

  * [x] respond to k8s lifecycle hooks
  * [x] Prometheus metrics
  * [z] Web service with metrics and logs
+ * [ ] Benchmark to see/view performance of uService
  * [ ] Kafka support behind a feature control